redhat-openstack/website/source/newsletter/2018/may.html.md

 Every Wednesday at 15:00 UTC, we have the weekly RDO community meeting on the #RDO channel on Freenode IRC.
 The agenda for this meeting is posted each week in a [public etherpad](https://etherpad.openstack.org/p/RDO-Meeting) and the minutes from the meeting are posted [on the RDO website](https://www.rdoproject.org/community/community-meeting/).
 If there's something you'd like to see happen in RDO - a package that is missing, a tool that you'd like to see included, or a change in how things are governed - this is the best time and place to help make that happen.

 ## <a name="openstack"></a>OpenStack News
-### OpenStack PTG Announced!
+### OpenStack Project Teams Gathering Announced!
-[https://www.openstack.org/ptg/](https://www.openstack.org/ptg/)
-September 10-14, 2018
-Denver, Colorado

 The Project Teams Gathering (PTG) is an event organized by the OpenStack Foundation.
 It provides meeting facilities allowing the various technical community groups working with OpenStack (user workgroups, development teams, operators, SIGs) to meet in-person, exchange and get work done in a productive setting.
 It lets those various groups discuss their priorities for the upcoming cycle, assign work items, iterate quickly on solutions for complex problems, and make fast progress on critical issues.
 The co-location of those various meetings, combined with the dynamic scheduling of the event, make it easy to get specific people in the same room to discuss a specific topic, or participate in multiple team meetings.
 Evenings allow for relationship building and problem sharing.

+[https://www.openstack.org/ptg/](https://www.openstack.org/ptg/)
+September 10-14, 2018
+Denver, Colorado

+I've totally already booked my ticket.
+Have you?
+GREAT!
+See you there!

 ## <a name="events"></a>Recent and Upcoming Events
 ### Call For Papers